Seagate/cortx/doc/Tools.rst

 ---------------------
 Please note the below mentioned points.

-- As per the global naming convention, the Master branch is the Main branch.
+- As per the global naming convention, we've renamed Master to Main branch.

 - The Main branch represents the official history, and it must be deployable at any point of time.
 For every new feature that is being developed, the developer creates a new branch.